 He replied, “Don’t be afraid, for our side outnumbers them.”
 Then Elisha prayed, “O Lord, open his eyes so he can see.”
 The Lord opened the servant’s eyes and he saw that the hill was full of horses and chariots of fire all around Elisha.
 As they approached him, Elisha prayed to the Lord, “Strike these people with blindness.”
 The Lord struck them with blindness as Elisha requested.

 You can read more in 2 Kings 6:8-23, but, for now, there are several things I want to point out.
-First, when we feel outnumbered and the enemy seem as “giants” surrounding us, we need to have a heavenly perspective.
+First, when we feel outnumbered and the enemy seems as “giants” surrounding us, we need to have a heavenly perspective.
 Again, we are not fighting flesh and blood but rulers and principalities of evil in the invisible world.
 This takes spiritual vision.
 That is what Elisha prayed for his servant.
 When God granted this request, the servant saw that the enemy was greatly outnumbered by God’s heavenly host of angels, the Commander of which is Jesus!
 He is bigger and more powerful than the opposing side.
 Secondly, prayer was key to seeing the invisible.
 Perhaps Paul had this in mind when he prayed for the saints in Ephesus.

-Ephesians 1:17-21

-I pray that the God of our Lord Jesus Christ, the Father of glory, may give you spiritual wisdom and revelation in your growing knowledge of him,—since the eyes of your heart have been enlightened—so that you may know what is the hope of his calling, what is the wealth of his glorious inheritance in the saints, and what is the incomparable greatness of his power toward us who believe, as displayed in the exercise of his immense strength.
-This power he exercised in Christ when he raised him from the dead and seated him at his right hand in the heavenly realms far above every rule and authority and power and dominion and every name that is named, not only in this age but also in the one to come.
+Stop and read Ephesians 1:17-21.

 The Lord Himself is With Us in the Battle